-Our Progressive Vision: On the federal, state and local levels, our tax policies must be fair to everyone.
+Our vision: On the federal, state and local levels, our tax policies must be fair to everyone.
 The fact is, our tax system is thoroughly unfair; it is rigged with loopholes and giveaways that benefit a few, usually rich, individuals and big corporations, at the expense of all the rest of us.
 Everyone should pay their fair share, and to accomplish that, we must: (1) require disclosure of tax giveaways; (2) eliminate those giveaways that unfairly benefit the rich and powerful; (3) raise tax rates on the rich and where otherwise needed; and (4) cut taxes for people who cannot reasonably afford to pay them.

 Americans believe, by overwhelming margins, that our tax system is unfair and that rich individuals and large corporations are not paying their fair share.
 In order to fix the system, we need publicly available information.
 Governments should list all tax expenditures and require that each must sunset unless regularly renewed.
 In addition, topline information from the tax returns of large companies should be publicly disclosed.
 Individuals and big corporations are getting wealthier while simultaneously paying less in taxes.
 To address the problem, we need to know that they’re doing it and how they’re doing it.